cloudflare/cloudflare-docs/products/bots/src/content/_partials/_bots-cookie.md

 Cloudflare uses the `__cf_bm cookie` to identify bots.
-For more details, see [Understanding Cloudflare Cookies](https://developers.cloudflare.com/fundamentals/get-started/cloudflare-cookies).
+For more details, refer to [Cloudflare Cookies](https://developers.cloudflare.com/fundamentals/get-started/cloudflare-cookies).